Secondary Education/Social Studies Education

 Students must complete all coursework and fieldwork requirements needed to make them eligible for Pennsylvania certification in Secondary Education: Social Studies.
 Passing the required Praxis exam(s) as stipulated by the Pennsylvania Department of Education is required to apply for Pennsylvania certification.

-Students wishing to complete a second major in History, Political Science, Economics, Sociology or Geography and Urban Studies should meet with a College of Education and Human Development Academic Advisor to declare the desired second major; students may need to take additional courses as defined by the College of Liberal Arts (CLA).
+Students wishing to complete a second major in History, Political Science, Economics, Sociology or Geography and Urban Studies should meet with a College of Education and Human Development academic advisor to declare the desired second major; students may need to take additional courses as defined by the College of Liberal Arts (CLA).

 Summary of Requirements